 A last to die insurance policy is an effective way to fund a trust.
 These policies are also known as second to die or survivorship life insurance policies.
 They enable you to pay affordable premiums that pay substantial death benefits when you die.
 If you have set up a supplemental benefits trust, the policy can pay into it directly upon your death without going through probate court.

 The Texas ABLE (Texas Achieving a Better Life Experience) program helps people with disabilities and their families to save funds for expenses related to their health and quality of life.
 It is established and maintained by the Texas Prepaid Higher Education Tuition Board with assistance from the Texas Comptroller of Public Accounts.

 If your child has a disability that that began before age 26, you can put money into the account that exceeds the $2,000 allowed to receive SSI and Medicaid benefits.
 If the child is working, they can add funds and parents can contribute up to $14,000 annually.

 If a disabled person is eligible and at least 18 years of age, they can open and manage their own account.
 If they are under 18 or cannot or do not want to exercise signature authority, their authorized legal representative may do so.
 An authorized legal representative must be a parent, legal guardian or other fiduciary such as a trustee or someone with power of attorney.

 Following are some things to keep in mind while you are planning the future of your disabled child:

-Call Shann M. Chaudhry for a Free Consultation
+Call Shann M. Chaudhry for an Affordable Consultation

 Your disabled child’s future depends on planning now.
-Call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for a free consultation.
+Call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for an affordable consultation.
 Our experienced Texas estate planning attorneys can help guide you and set up trusts.
 Contact us at (210) 646-9400 to schedule an appointment.